-- 2 tb. brown rice syrup (or substitute 1 tb. agave nectar)
+- 2 tbsp brown rice syrup (or substitute 1 tbsp agave nectar or maple syrup)

 - salt to taste

-- ~3/4 c. frozen mango chunks, thawed and pureed or mashed
+- 3/4 cup frozen mango chunks thawed and pureed or mashed

 - Prepare mini cupcake liners or a mini cupcake tin lined with strips of parchment paper, and have a small pastry brush or small spatula ready.